RhetTbull/osxphotos/README.md

                                   filename of the sidecar file.
 The `{filepath}` template variable may be used in the SIDECAR_FILENAME_TEMPLATE to refer to the
                                   filename of the photo being exported.
-                                  WRITE_SKIPPED is a boolean value (true/false,
+OPTIONS is a comma-separated list of strings providing additional options to the template.
+Valid
+                                  options are: write_skipped, strip_whitespace,
+                                  strip_lines, skip_zero, catch_errors, none.
-                                  yes/no, 1/0 are all valid values) and indicates whether or not write the sidecar file even if the photo is skipped during export.
-If WRITE_SKIPPED is false, the sidecar file will not be written if the photo is skipped during export.
-If WRITE_SKIPPED is
+                                  write_skipped will cause the sidecar file to be written even if the photo is skipped during export.
+If write_skipped is not passed as an option, the sidecar file will not be written if the photo is skipped during export. strip_whitespace and strip_lines indicate
-                                  true, the sidecar file will be written even if the photo is skipped during export.
-                                  STRIP_WHITESPACE and STRIP_LINES are boolean
-                                  values (true/false, yes/no, 1/0 are all valid
-                                  values) and indicate whether or not to strip whitespace and blank lines from the resulting sidecar file.
+                                  whether or not to strip whitespace and blank lines, respectively, from the resulting
+                                  sidecar file. skip_zero causes the sidecar
+                                  file to be skipped if the rendered template is zero-length. catch_errors causes errors in the
+                                  template to be caught and logged but not raised.
+Without catch_errors, osxphotos will
+                                  abort the export if an error occurs in the template.
 For example, to create a sidecar file with extension .xmp using a template file named 'sidecar.mako' and write a sidecar for skipped photos and strip blank lines but not
                                   whitespace: `--sidecar-template sidecar.mako
-                                  '{filepath}.xmp' yes no yes`.
+                                  '{filepath}.xmp' write_skipped,strip_lines`.
                                   To do the same but to drop the photo extension from the sidecar filename: `--sidecar-template
                                   sidecar.mako
-                                  '{filepath.parent}/{filepath.stem}.xmp' yes no
+                                  '{filepath.parent}/{filepath.stem}.xmp'
-                                  yes --sidecar-drop-ext`.
+                                  write_skipped,strip_lines`.
+If you are not
+                                  passing any options, you must pass 'none' as the last argument to --sidecar-template:
+                                  `--sidecar-template sidecar.mako
+                                  '{filepath}.xmp' none`.
 For an example Mako
                                   file see https://raw.githubusercontent.com/Rhe
                                   tTbull/osxphotos/main/examples/custom_sidecar.
                                   mako